Week 25 at a glance

 How big is your baby at 25 weeks pregnant?

-Your baby is also putting on fat, making them appear less wrinkly and more like the chubby little newborn you’ll soon be holding in your arms.
+Your baby is also putting on fat, making them appear less wrinkly and more like the chubby, adorable little newborn you’ll soon be holding in your arms.

 Pregnancy symptoms at 25 weeks